The VBA Curve Tracer Project

 - 0-200V @ 0-100mA.

-The voltages are available with the maximum current load.
-These ranges are created by switching the AC side of the main transformers, and also by limiting the triangle waveform at the input to the Sweep supply.
-We use MOSFET's that are activated by the Voltage Selection switch to limit the voltage by limiting the input voltage by resistors and trimmers to ground so we can calibrate each of the three voltage ranges.
+These voltages are available with the maximum current load.
+The ranges are created by switching the AC side of the main transformers, and also by limiting the triangle waveform voltage at the input to the Sweep supply.
+We do this so we can quickly switch from a higher voltage to a lower setting without having a slowly decaying voltage at the DUT.
+We use MOSFET's that are activated by the Voltage range selection switch to limit the output voltage by reducing the input voltage to the DUT supply.
+We use resistors and trimmers to ground so we can calibrate each of the three voltage ranges to accommodate for part tolerances.

 The current range attenuation selections are: